 - Interpretation: Exertional findings indicate stage D AS.

-Diagnostic hemodynamic cardiac catheterization: definitive diagnostic test to evaluate aortic valve area, cardiac output, and mean aortic pressure gradient
+Diagnostic hemodynamic cardiac catheterization: an accurate diagnostic test for the evaluation of aortic valve area, cardiac output, and mean aortic pressure gradient.

 - Consider in symptomatic patients with inconclusive noninvasive testing or discrepancy between symptoms and noninvasive testing.

 - Coronary angiography

 Advanced imaging

 Consider the following noninvasive imaging options in the perioperative assessment of patients with severe AS, along with expert consultation.

 - Cardiac MRI